This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 ROI Timeline:

-- Month 1-2: Development and testing
+- Month 1-2: I was developing and testing

-- Month 3: First custom reports delivered
+- Month 3: I delivered the first custom reports

-- Month 4: Client retention improvement visible
+- Month 4: I could see client retention improving

-- Month 12: £4,968 in saved platform costs
+- Month 12: I’d saved £4,968 in platform fees

-Year 2 Reality: The system that cost me £3,000 to build has saved me £9,936+ in platform fees and generated £15,000+ in retained/referred revenue.
+Year 2 Reality: The system that cost me £3,000 equivalent in development time has saved me over £9,900 in platform fees and I’ve generated over £15,000 in retained and referred revenue.

 Here’s what I challenge you to discover about your current reporting.